idreeskhaan/youtube-downloader/README.md

 # youtubeDownloader
-A basic GUI app for downloading audio and videos from youtube
+A basic GUI app for downloading audio and video files from youtube

 ## GUI